sstone72389/sql-references/README.md

 ## Additional Resources

+Imagine we have filling cabinets and paper spreadsheets instead of a digital database.
+You're tasked with assembling information from two paper spreadsheets.
+You have a sheet of authors with ids and a sheet of books with author_ids.
+You must answer the question: "Which books were written by either Ernest Hemingway or Shirley Jackson?".

+You first take the sheet with authors, find the each author and note their ids on a third sheet.
+Then, you look at the books sheet and scan for Hemingway's id to appear as author id.
+Each time you come across a matching row, you write all the data from the books sheet, along with Hemingway's name, on your third sheet.
+Then you repeat the process again for Jackson.

+When you're done, you have a third sheet that's an artifact of the process.
+It can be recreated at any time by following the steps you just went through.
+You take your two original sheets and put them back in the filing cabinet for the next person to use.

+The process of collating the information from each of the two sheets to the third is called a JOIN, and that's why our join clause matches the id from one table with the foreign key from another.

+The resulting third sheet can be called a report, and it represents a particular presentation of data from two different tables.
+When we run queries, we generate reports.
+The viewing of data and storing of data in SQL are different.
+The report is not a table, and the table is not a report.

 -   [Constraints](http://www.postgresql.org/docs/9.5/static/ddl-constraints.html) -
  An overview of the variety of constraints that PostgreSQL provides.
 -   [CREATE TABLE](http://www.postgresql.org/docs/9.5/static/sql-createtable.html) -